October 25, 2023

 Table of Contents

-This divine cranberry cake is a moist and flavorful treat that brings thoughts of warmth and coziness.
-The sweetness of the bread and the citrus zing of the orange pair perfectly with the subtle tartness of the cranberries for this dessert or breakfast bread.
+This divine cranberry cake is moist and flavorful, bringing thoughts of warmth and coziness.
+The sweetness of the bread and the citrus of the orange pair perfectly with the subtle tartness of the cranberries for this dessert or breakfast treat.

 Cranberry Cake Ingredients

-This cranberry cake combines the sweetness of sugar and butter with the zesty freshness of orange zest and the bold tartness of fresh cranberries.
+This cranberry cake combines simple pantry staples with the freshness of orange zest and the boldness of fresh cranberries.

 A touch of almond extract adds depth, and a dusting of powdered sugar provides a sweet finish.
-Overall, it’s a delightful, balanced dessert with a rich and vibrant taste.
+It’s a delectable baked good with a rich and vibrant taste.

 You’ll need: